How Does a Medical Scribe Help a Physician?

 1. Improves Physician Lifestyle and Job Satisfaction

 With the transition from paper charts to electronic medical records and documentation, doctors and other healthcare professionals are spending an increasing amount of time on the computer.
 With the advent of the medical scribe, physicians can spend less time documenting each patient visit, allowing them more flexibility in their schedules and relieving them of a necessary but time-consuming administrative task.
-This leads to an improved lifestyle and increased job satisfaction for the physician while maintaining a high degree of care.
+This leads to an improved lifestyle and increased job satisfaction for the physician or healthcare provider while maintaining a high degree of care.

 2. Increases Patient Satisfaction and Quality of Care